-- In Part III of the module activity students are tasked with producing a geomorphic map of the Quaternary (mostly Holocene) surficial deposits in Yosemite Valley using Google Earth Pro (desktop version)(Figure 5).
+In Part III of the activity, students are tasked with producing a geomorphic map of the Quaternary (mostly Holocene) surficial deposits in Yosemite Valley using Google Earth Pro (desktop version; Fig. 5).
 Features to be mapped include deposits of talus (i.e., rockfall), debris fans, rock avalanches, and glacial moraines, as well as river terrace risers.
-The VFT highlights examples of each of these deposit types with additional background concerning processes and linked hazards (rockfall, flooding, debris flows), including historic events.
-All the instructions and data links needed for this mapping exercise are contained within the Google Earth KMZ provided to students.
-An example of each deposit type or feature to be mapped is provided to students in the folder structure that they will use to submit their final map (as a KMZ).
-Students create their geomorphic map using by interpreting web-served high-resolution hillshades (greyscale NW-illuminated representation of surface) derived from unfiltered (i.e. includes trees and buildings) last return (i.e. bare-earth) airborne lidar collected in 2006 (e.g. and data https://doi.org/10.5069/G9G06VP3) and the internal web-served Google Earth satellite imagery built into the Google Earth engine.
-The different Quaternary features (debris fans, rock avalanches, etc.) have very distinct textural and slope styles readily distinguishable in the bare-earth lidar hillshade; once students gain an eye for it they can fairly efficiently map the 75 km Yosemite Valley region. - This mapping exercise is most appropriate for an upper divisionadvanced undergraduate course (e.g. geomorphology, applied geology, summer-capstone field geology).
-The maps are graded scored based on correctness, completeness, and neatness; the quality of the work is expected to be comparable to that produced by an entry-level professional geoscientiststudents are held to a professional standard.
+The VFT highlights examples of each of these deposit types with additional background concerning processes and linked hazards (rockfall, flooding, and debris flows), including historic events.
+All the instructions and data links needed for this mapping exercise are contained within the Google Earth KMZ file provided to students.
+An example of each deposit type or feature to be mapped is provided to students in the folder structure that they will use to submit their final map (as a KMZ file).
+Students create their geomorphic map by interpreting web-served high-resolution hillshades (grayscale NW-illuminated representation of surface) derived from unfiltered (i.e., includes trees and buildings) and last return (i.e., bare Earth) airborne lidar data collected in 2006 (e.g., https://doi.org/10.5069/G9GQ6VP3, Yosemite, CA, 2021) and the internal web-served Google Earth satellite imagery built into the Google Earth engine.
+The different Quaternary features (debris fans, rock avalanches, etc.) have very Distinct textural and slope styles readily distinguishable in the bare-Earth lidar hillshade; once students gain an eye for it, they can efficiently map the 75 km^2 Yosemite Valley region.

+This mapping exercise is most appropriate for an advanced undergraduate course (e.g., geomorphology, applied geology, and capstone field geology).
+The maps are scored based on correctness, completeness, and neatness; the quality of the work is expected to be comparable to that produced by an entry-level professional geoscientist.
 An instructor-produced map is available through the SERC website with verified instructor credentials.
-An entire class' KMZ maps can be added to the instructor's Google Earth, allowing them to efficiently and objectively sort maps from good to badbased on quality, check for cheating, and identify obvious gaps in quality signifying grade score boundaries.
+An entire class's KMZ maps can be added to the instructor's Google Earth, allowing them to efficiently and objectively sort the maps based on quality, check for cheating, and identify obvious gaps in quality that signify score boundaries.
 From our experience in 2020 and 2021, these maps are among the best products students have produced in UCR's remote summer field alternative courses.
-In the course process of mapping, most students (82%; 18 out of 22) recognize that nearly 100%all of the valley walls have talus or debris flow deposits at their base; many (64%; 14 out of 22) recognize the variable density of river terrace risers along the length of the valley.
+In the process of mapping, most students (82 %; 18 out of 22) recognize that nearly all of the valley walls have talus or debris flow deposits at their base; many (64 %; 14 out of 22) recognize the variable density of river terrace risers along the length of the valley.